TimBurg/MA_thesis_markdown/source/07_theory.md

 The proof requires some theory on measure spaces and generalized fourier transforms and rests on the Bernstein-Widder representation of such functions.
-Since these are a bit out of scope I refer to [@wendland_scattered_2005 theorem 7.14].
+Since these tools are out of scope I refer to [@wendland_scattered_2005 theorem 7.14].

-A first formal proof of a positive definite function was completed for the multiquadratics function by [@micchelli_interpolation_1986].
+A first formal proof of a positive definite (pd) function was completed for the multiquadratics function by [@micchelli_interpolation_1986].
 Multiquadratics are not completely monotone but rather one can show that it actually suffices that the first derivative of $\phi$ is completely monotone [@buhmann_radial_2003 theorem 2.2].

-Complete monotonicity of only some derivative motivates a weaker concept called conditionally positive definiteness and requires an added polynomial for unisolvence.
+Complete monotonicity of only some derivative motivates a weaker concept called conditionally positive definiteness (cpd) and requires an added polynomial for unisolvence.
 This is described in the Appendix [@sec:conditional].

 ### Commonly used Radial basis functions
-I now state some of the more often used RBFs and give some detail on the local functions that were used for the actual implementation.
+I now state some of the more often used radial basis functions and give some detail on the ones with local support that were used for the actual implementation.
-During the course of writing the interpolation program it became clear that only local basis functions would be good candidates for a surface interpolation due to the number of vertices used in most triangular meshes and the resulting size of a dense interpolation matrix.
+During the course of writing the program it became clear that only local basis functions would be good candidates for a surface interpolation due to the number of vertices used in most triangular meshes and the resulting size of a dense interpolation matrix.
-But also the conditon number of the interpolation matrix is problematic for large interpolation sets.
+But also the conditon number of the interpolation matrix of globally supported functions is problematic for large interpolation sets.
 To this end the compactly supported basis functions are also much more forgiving.
 I recite some estimates of the condition number in the Appendix.

 Local, piecewise polynomial RBFs are generally dimension dependent in that they are not positive definite for $d>d_0$ in $\mathbb{R}^d$ where $d_0$ depends on the function.
-For this application $d_0 = 3$ is required and reflected in the chosen Wendland function.
+For this application $d_0 = 3$ is required and reflected in the chosen Wendland function $\phi_{3,1}$.

-Now commonly used are the Wendland functions [see @wendland_piecewise_1995] which are of minimal degree with respect to the space dimension and smoothness and are positive definite.
+The Wendland functions [see @wendland_piecewise_1995] are positive definite and of minimal degree with respect to the space dimension and smoothness.
 For the surface interpolation I use the twice continuously differentiable function and it's derivative in table [@tbl:local_RBF]

 function             name                     definiteness